-All candidates for a bachelor's degree at the University of Houston-Clear Lake (UHCL) must meet certain minimum requirements.
+All candidates for a bachelor's degree at UHCL must meet certain minimum requirements.
 Additional requirements may be imposed by the individual department or college.
 Students should refer to the department or college section of this catalog for complete requirements and total number of hours prescribed for the specific major.